The Bollywood and Hollywood titles to watch out for in 2017

 Haraamkhor A teacher falls in love with his student in Shlok Sharma’s bound-to-be controversial movie.
 Starring Nawazuddin Siddiqui and Shweta Tripathi (Masaan).

 Ok Jaanu Mani Ratnam’s 2015 romantic drama OK Kanmani gets a Hindi remake.
-Shaad Ali and Shraddha Kapoor plays live-in lovers whose resolve to not get married is severely tested.
+Aditya Roy Kapur and Shraddha Kapoor plays live-in lovers whose resolve to not get married is severely tested.

 Live By Night Ben Affleck directs and stars in a 1920s-set period drama, tracing the rise and rise of a bootlegger.